Alcove is here to help clarify landlord responsibility and recommendations when it comes to property damage and repairs.

 Can Alcove just complete the repairs for me?:

-No. Alcove is not a property management company, just a web platform to assist landlords in managing their co-living properties, tenants, and payments.
+No. Alcove is not a property management company.
+Alcove is the web platform to assist landlords in managing their co-living properties, tenants, and payments.
 We have listed a few highly regarded professionals in our market or recommend using Task Rabbit, which can be done 100% online.